ibm-cloud-docs/vpc/vpn-create-ike-policy.md

 {: #vpn-using-terraform-create-ike-policy}
 {: terraform}

-In the following example, you can create an IKE policy using Terraform:
+In the following example, you can create an IKE policy by using Terraform:

 ```terraform
    resource "ibm_is_ike_policy" "is_ike_policy" {